Ozomatli: 1999–2005: Embrace the Chaos and Street Signs

-Ozomatli's second album, Embrace the Chaos, was released on a date historic for the U.S., September 11, 2001.
+Ozomatli's second album, Embrace the Chaos, was released on September 11, 2001, the same day as the September 11 attacks.
 Although many American bands cancelled their concerts, Ozomatli gained some recognition for continuing to play their concerts, all the while continuing their commitment to social justice and progressive politics, in addition to the rising anti-war movement.
 The album featured a similar mix of Latin and hip-hop music as the debut had, with the lyrics taking an even more political stance.
 In 2002, Embrace the Chaos won a Grammy for the Best Latin Rock/Alternative Album.

 By the album's release, the band had experienced several member changes: drummer William Marrufo had been replaced by Andy Mendoza, and MC Chali 2na, turntablist Cut Chemist, and saxophone player Jose Espinoza had all left.
 With no official MC for the rap vocals, the band used a variety of guest MCs on the album, including Kanetic Source.
 Percussionist Justin Porée also did some of the rap vocals for the first time.
 Rene 'DJ Spinobi' Dominguez also appeared on turntables as a guest.
 While touring for the album, Kanetic Source and DJ Spinobi both joined the lineup.

 In 2003, Ozomatli released a six-song EP through Concord Records, featuring a collaboration with the Kumbia Kings on "Mi Gente".
 In addition to Kanetic Source and DJ Spinobi, the album also featured new members Sheffer Bruton on trombone and Mario Calire on drums.
 The EP featured mostly the band's Latin-influenced side, with most lyrics in Spanish, although the song 'Let Me Dream' was the first song sung (as opposed to rapped) entirely in English that would appear on their recorded releases.

 Before recording their next album, Kanetic Source was replaced by M.C.
 Jabu Smith-Freeman.
 The resulting 10-man lineup: the core of Sierra, Pacheco, Bella, Abers, Porée and Yamaguichi joined by Bruton, Calire, MC Jabu and Dj Spinobi would last for the next few years.

 In 2004, Street Signs was released under Concord Records.
 In 2001, the album won the Grammy for "Best Latin Rock/Alternative Album2005, The album also won the Latin Grammy Award for Best Alternative Music Album in 2005. ".
 In addition to MC Jabu's rap vocals, Porée played a bigger role than before as second MC, and original MC Chali 2na guested on one song as well.
 The album expanded the band's sound even farther, with a Middle-Eastern influence featured on some tracks.
 While it was still predominantly in Spanish, the band was also singing more in English as well.

 In 2005, Ozomatli released their live album Live at the Fillmore, recorded at The Fillmore in San Francisco.